shivajiva101/OctoWrt/README.md

 </details>

-## ⤵️ Installing:
+## ⤵️ 2.
+Install:

 <details>
   <summary>Expand steps!</summary>

-#### 1. Install OpenWrt dependencies:
+  <p></p>
 Now you can setup the correct package feeds.
 OpenWrt doesn't include WB01 hardware currently so there is a mismatch in the kernel version when using their repository for the core packages.
 Instead you are going to use the core packages created when this releases firmware was compiled and subsequently uploaded to this branch.
 This ensures all kernel modules match the kernel signature and can be installed through opkg, making it more extensible to other 3D printers.

+#### 1. Install OpenWrt dependencies:

+Update the package feeds.
 ```
 rm /etc/opkg/distfeeds.conf;
 wget https://github.com/shivajiva101/OctoWrt/raw/23.05.2-137/openwrt/distfeeds.conf -P /etc/opkg
 ```
+---

-Next step is to update opkg from the new distfeeds.conf and install the dependencies
+Next step is to update opkg from the new distfeeds.conf and install the dependencies.
 ```
 opkg update
 opkg install gcc make unzip htop wget-ssl git-http kmod-video-uvc luci-app-mjpg-streamer